luis-i-reyes-castro/crop-sprayer-drone/README.md

 | 04         | DJI Agras T40  | 4    | 8      | Centrifugal Nozzles       | 2              |
 | 05         | DJI Agras T50  | 4    | 8      | Centrifugal Nozzles       | 2/4            |

-## 🖼️ Image Color and ICC Profiles
+## Anonymization and ICC Profiles

-This dataset originally contained images from various smartphone cameras.
-To ensure anonymization and remove sensitive metadata, all Exif metadata — including ICC color profiles — has been stripped.
-All images were originally captured in sRGB or close-to-sRGB color spaces, so standard image viewers (e.g., Ubuntu's default viewer) rendered them without visible changes after profile deletion, and you can safely assume sRGB when loading the images.
+This dataset originally contained images taken from various smartphone cameras.
+To ensure anonymization all faces and identifying information (logos, truck license plates, etc.) have been blurred using Gaussian kernels.
+Furthermore, during the metadata cleaning process, all Exif metadata, including ICC color profiles, was deleted.
+Nevertheless, all images were originally captured in sRGB or close-to-sRGB color spaces, so standard image viewers (e.g., Ubuntu's default viewer) rendered them without visible changes after profile deletion, and you can safely assume sRGB when loading the images.
 If using Python libraries such as Keras, PyTorch, or PIL, you can ensure consistent color handling by explicitly converting images to RGB mode and treating pixel values as standard 0–255 sRGB values.

 ### Examples of Safe Image Loading